Return-to-Office Plans: When Companies Are Planning to Go Back

 Delta Air Lines plans starting Nov.
 1 to charge employees an extra $200 a month for their company-sponsored healthcare plan if they choose not get vaccinated.
 Also, any U.S. employee not fully vaccinated by Sept.
 12 will have to take a COVID test each week if case counts in their localities are high.

-Facebook is allowing those who can do their jobs remotely to do so permanently, and does not plan to require any employees to come to the office until January.
-It is requiring that workers be vaccinated unless they can prove an exemption.
+Facebook is allowing those who can do their jobs remotely to do so permanently with management approval, and does not plan to require any employees to come to the office until March 28.
+It is requiring that workers be vaccinated — and prove they’ve had a COVID booster shot too — unless they can prove an exemption.

 Goldman Sachs has been bringing employees back since early June, including on a rotational basis.
 It has been requiring employees to disclose their vaccination status since then, too, and requiring unvaccinated workers to test weekly and wear masks.
-In late August, following full Food and Drug Administration approval of the Pfizer-BioNTech vaccine, the bank told employees in a memo that anyone entering its U.S. offices as of Sept.
-7 had to be fully vaccinated.
+Eligible workers also have to have a COVID booster shot by Feb.
+1. The bank, too, at the start of 2022, asked those employees who could to work from home until Jan.
+18 due to the omicron surge.

 Hugo Boss corporate employees are expected back in the office three days a week starting Aug.
 30, and masks are optional.